When you’re on vacation, you and your family have a lot of options for activities and attractions.

-Seashell hunting is a budget-friendly way to explore the shore with your kids.
+Seashell hunting is a budget-friendly ocean activity that allows you to explore the shore with your kids.
 When collected responsibly, shells make great gifts, decorations and souvenirs.
 Shelling also presents an opportunity to teach your kids about science and marine life in a hands-on way.
 Read on to learn more about how to identify and collect shells, or jump to some printable seashell activities.

 Marine Animals That Have Shells